FAQs

 - We promote alternative methods of resolving your dispute via mediation or the collaborative law process.

-Fullers promotes equal opportunity of all, both for our personnel and clients respecting and valuing differences to improve delivery of our services.
+Fullers promotes equal opportunity for all, both for our personnel and clients respecting and valuing differences to improve delivery of our services.
 A copy of our Equality and Diversity Policy is available on request.

 No. Asking the judge to decide how the fruits of your marriage are to be divided should be the last option.
 We encourage all our clients to try and reach an acceptable compromise without proceedings.
 This will mean either referring the parties to mediation or negotiations through solicitors.

-If there is a dispute over where the children should live or whom they should live with, then the Judge will decide.
+If there is a dispute over where the children should live or whom they should live with, then the judge will decide.
 This should be the last option and before starting proceedings, we would recommend that you attempt to resolve the issue through mediation.